jeanslack/Videomass/Pages/Packages/Linux.md

 ---

 ## AppImage
-Videomass [AppImage](https://en.wikipedia.org/wiki/AppImage) is available with porting for the GTK3 engine, which only supports the x86_64 architecture.
+Videomass [AppImage](https://en.wikipedia.org/wiki/AppImage) only supports x86_64
-Note that Videomass AppImages **do not include** FFmpeg which must be installed separately.
+architecture and **does not include** FFmpeg which must be installed separately.

 **Important:** before starting Videomass as AppImage it is necessary to give execution permissions: